sy77777en/video_annotation_folk/labels_markdown/cam_setup/angle/start_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video starts with the camera positioned at a bird's eye angle, looking directly downward at the ground.
+- The video starts with the camera at a bird's eye angle, looking straight down from above.

 </details>